 If you follow this in order, you can plan your Malta trip with confidence.

 Malta is well connected and easy to reach from the UK and across Europe.
 Most visitors arrive via Malta International Airport, which is the island’s only airport.
+Landing at Malta Airport is a great choice for autistic travellers as they have a lot of austism support in place alongside the standard special assistance services.
+You can even book a practise run at Malta Airport if you have autism or your child has autism – such an incredible initiative!
 From there, you can take a taxi, Bolt, Uber or a pre-booked transfer to your accommodation.
 Public buses also run from the airport, but they can be busy and less predictable.
+I have a whole guide dedicated to accessible transport in Malta which will help you plan.

 If you are arriving by cruise, ships dock at Valletta Cruise Port, which is right next to the capital.